Introduction #

 Mid-project Presentations #

-The mid-project presentations occur shortly before the teams second audit.
-This is an opportunity for students to present the purpose and value of their project to an unfamiliar audience.
-In this presentation they will learn about communicating complex and detailed work to others that are not familiar with the specifics of their project.
-Teams will present their project to the teaching team and fellow students within the Capstone course.
+The mid-project presentations take place shortly before the teams’ second audit, offering students a valuable opportunity to convey the purpose and significance of their projects to an unfamiliar audience.
+This exercise focuses on developing their ability to communicate complex and detailed work effectively to individuals who may not be familiar with the specifics of their project.
+During the presentation, teams share their progress with the teaching staff and fellow students within the Capstone course, fostering feedback and collaborative learning.

 Project Showcase #